 Some of these expert agencies have classified hair dyes or their ingredients as to whether they can cause cancer.

 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
 Its major goal is to identify causes of cancer.
-Based on the data regarding bladder cancer, IARC has concluded that workplace exposure as a hairdresser or barber is "probably carcinogenic to humans."
-However, the IARC considers personal hair dye use to be "not classifiable as to its carcinogenicity to humans," based on a lack of evidence from studies in people.
+IARC has concluded that workplace exposure as a hairdresser or barber is “probably carcinogenic to humans,” based on the data regarding bladder cancer.
+(The evidence for other types of cancer is considered mixed or inadequate.)
+But IARC considers personal hair dye use to be “not classifiable as to its carcinogenicity to humans,” based on a lack of evidence from studies in people.

 The National Toxicology Program (NTP) is formed from parts of several different US government agencies, including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
 The NTP has not classified exposure to hair dyes as to its potential to cause cancer.
-However, it has classified some chemicals that are or were used in hair dyes, such as 4-chloro-o-phenylenediamine, as "reasonably anticipated to be human carcinogens."
+However, it has classified some chemicals that are or were used in hair dyes as “reasonably anticipated to be human carcinogens.”

 Are hair dyes regulated?

-The Food and Drug Administration (FDA) is responsible for regulating the safety of cosmetics in the United States.
-The FDA can prevent the sale of any cosmetics found to be harmful.
+The FDA can take action if any cosmetics are found to be harmful or in violation of the law (such as being mislabeled).
 This includes any new ingredients to be used in hair dyes.
 However, many of the older ingredients in hair dyes (some of which are still in use) were excluded when the FDA was initially given the power to regulate these products back in the 1930s.

 Should I limit my exposure to hair dye?

-It is not clear how much personal hair dye use might raise cancer risk, if at all.
-Most studies done thus far have not found a strong link, but further studies are needed to help clarify this issue.
+It’s not clear how much personal hair dye use might raise cancer risk, if at all.
+Most studies done so far have not found a strong link, but more studies are needed to help clarify this issue.

-Other than recommendations that apply to everyone (having routine screening exams, eating a healthy diet, being physically active, etc.), there is no specific medical advice for current or former hair dye users.
+Other than recommendations that apply to everyone (not smoking, eating a healthy diet, being physically active, getting routine screening exams, etc.), there is no specific medical advice for current or former hair dye users.
 Smoking is a known risk factor for bladder cancer and some types of leukemia (as well as many other cancers and other diseases), and quitting smoking can improve your health, regardless of whether or not you use hair dyes.

 For people who want to dye their hair but are concerned about safety, the FDA has provided some suggestions: